vector-globality/conductor-oss-helm-chart/README.md

   "name": "<workflow name>"
 }
 ```

-if you have a workflow already created named "http" send the payload as below as a POST request
+if you have created a workflow from the step above already the created workflow is named named "sample_workflow_api_call"

+Run the command below in your terminal to trigger the workflow

 ```
 curl --header "Content-Type: application/json" \
   --request POST \
-  --data '{"name":"http"}' \
+  --data '{"name":"sample_workflow_api_call"}' \
   http://127.0.0.1:5000/api/workflow
 ```